davidheineman/acl-search/README.md

 - TODO:
     - On UI
+        - Add separate selector for NLP venues and ML venues
+        - Return specific venue name
+        - Store / return author names as a list
+        - Show bibkey and bibtex in UI
+        - Seperate URL/PDF/ABS buttons (show titles only)

         - Single click "copy" for full bibtex, and bib key!
         - Maybe make the UI more compressed like this: https://aclanthology.org/events/eacl-2024/#2024eacl-long
         - Colors: make the colors resemble the ACL page much closer